Information about your LGBTQ+ family: why it’s important for NDIS providers

-Your child might need help communicating about their LGBTQ+ family with NDIS service providers and NDIS support workers.
-Here are some ideas:
+Your child might need help communicating about their LGBTQ+ family with NDIS providers and support workers.
+Here are ideas:

-- Help your child understand that they can be themselves with the NDIS and that they and their family will be respected and valued.
-For example, if a therapist is surprised when your child says they have two mums, you could say, ‘It’s OK.
+- Help your child understand that they can be themselves with NDIS providers and that they and their family will be respected and valued.
+For example, if a therapist is surprised when your child says they have 2 mums, you could say, ‘It’s OK.
 They just don’t know our family yet’.

-- If your child uses communication aids or a sign language, make sure that NDIS providers and workers understand these tools and the signs or functions that your child uses to talk about their family.
+- If your child uses communication aids or sign language, make sure that NDIS providers and workers understand the signs that your child uses to talk about their family.

 - Look out for and respond to cues about your child’s feelings.
 For example, if your child looks uncomfortable talking about something, you could check on their feelings privately and work out how to help.

-Your child should feel welcome, respected and safe with their NDIS service providers.
-Your NDIS service providers and NDIS support workers should speak to you and your child in kind and gentle ways and keep information about your child and family private.
+Your child should feel welcome, respected and safe with their NDIS providers.
+Your NDIS providers and support workers should speak to you and your child in kind and gentle ways and keep information about your child and family private.

 Deciding not to share information about your LGBTQ+ family

-You don’t have to tell your child’s NDIS service providers and NDIS support workers everything.
+You don’t have to tell your child’s NDIS providers and support workers everything.
 For example, you might choose not to disclose information about your LGBTQ+ family for the following reasons:

-- The people your child works with in the NDIS don’t need to know about your family in detail.
-What you talk about with a worker you see every week might be different from what a casual worker needs to know.
+- Some of your NDIS providers or support workers don’t need to know about your family in detail.
+What you tell a worker you see every week might be different from what you tell a casual worker.

 - You’re waiting until you feel comfortable with your child’s NDIS providers and workers before you share information about your family.